 Discipline for misconduct should be progressive, however should the circumstances dictate the employer may initiate disciplinary action as deemed appropriate.

-A letter of reprimand will be provided to the member in a meeting with an Association representative present outlining the gap between expectations and current performance or conduct and the corrective action required.
-A reasonable period of time must be provided to the member to allow him/her to achieve the stated expectations.
+A letter of warning will be provided to the member in a meeting with an Association representative present outlining the gap between expectations and current performance or conduct and the corrective action required.
+A reasonable period of time must be provided to the member to allow them to achieve the stated expectations.

 If a member’s performance or conduct continues to be unacceptable, they may be suspended without pay.
 In a meeting with an Association representative present, the member will be advised in writing of the effective date and length of suspension from duties, giving reasons for the action.
 Copies of the letter will be provided to the Association.